-The Network aims to bring together women who work in the voluntary sector, whether paid or unpaid, to provide a forum for the sharing of information and mutual support, to raise awareness of and advocate for the alleviation of social exclusion and discrimination faced by women in Glasgow.
-The Standing Group on Violence Against Women was set up as a sub-group of the Network, originally to look at funding for Violence Against Women organisations, and continues to date, with representatives sitting on the Board of the Glasgow Violence Against Women Partnership
+The Network aims to bring together women from across Glasgow to provide a forum for the sharing of information and mutual support, to raise awareness of and advocate for the alleviation of social exclusion and discrimination faced by women in Glasgow.
+The Standing Group on Violence Against Women was set up as a sub-group of the Network, originally to look at funding for Violence Against Women organisations, and continues to date, with representatives sitting on the Board of the Glasgow Violence Against Women Partnership.

 - Provide a mechanism for identifying gaps in information and services to women in Glasgow.

 - Seek to influence the policy and practice of Glasgow City Council and other appropriate bodies delivering services to women in Glasgow.

 - Monitor the Council’s and other appropriate bodies’ progress on women’s issues.

 - Consult on relevant issues and act as a point of contact for external consultations.

 - Promote anti-discriminatory practice and advocate for such practice to be the norm by challenging racism, homophobia and disablism by proactively working to end violence and discrimination towards black women, lesbians and disabled women and by drawing connections between different types of discrimination (e.g. sexism, racism, homophobia, disablism and classism).

 - Act as a united voice for women’s organisations and organisations that provide a service to women.

 - Monitor and evaluate the funding and resource allocation to women’s organisations that provide a service to women in Glasgow.